 Ideally, the fruits used in this recipe should be fresh, but canned or frozen tejocotes or guavas can be used if fresh are unavailable.
 All quantities are approximate and can be tweaked as needed to taste.

-- 2 quarts/2 liters hot water
+2 quarts hot water

-- 8 to 10 tejocotes
+8 to 10 tejocotes

-- 2 dried tamarind pods
+2 dried tamarind pods

-- 3 pounds/1.4 kilogram raw sugar cane in pieces
+3 pounds raw sugar cane, in pieces

-- 2 pounds/900 grams piloncillo
+2 pounds piloncillo

-- 1/2 pound/225 grams prunes
+1/2 pound prunes

-- 1 cup freshly-squeezed orange juice
+1 cup freshly squeezed orange juice

-- 1 cup green apples (peeled and chopped)
+1 cup green apples, peeled and chopped

-- 1 teaspoon ground cloves
+1 teaspoon ground cloves

 *Tejocotes (pronounced teh-hoh-COH-tehs), the fruit of the Mexican hawthorn tree, are an essential ingredient in ponche, as they add flavor and texture that cannot be obtained from any other element.
 Fresh tejocotes can be very hard to obtain outside of Mexico, but will often appear in frozen or jarred form in Hispanic food markets in the United States.

-Soak the tamarind pods and the fresh tejocotes in very hot (but not boiling) water for about an hour.
+Soak tamarind pods and fresh tejocotes in very hot (but not boiling) water for about an hour.
 (If tejocotes are frozen, canned, or from a jar, they do not need to be soaked.)

 Bring the 10 quarts of water to a boil in a very large pot, then reduce to a slow simmer.

 Simmer, uncovered, for about an hour, stirring occasionally.

 Remove cinnamon sticks before serving to facilitate pouring.
 Use a ladle to pour liquid and chunks of fruit into large mugs.
 Provide spoons so that your guests can eat the fruit while sipping the hot liquid.

-Optional: Mix in an ounce of brandy per serving.
+Mix in an ounce of brandy per serving.
 Or—if everyone present is willing and able to imbibe—add the entire pint to the batch right before serving.
 Store any leftover punch in the refrigerator.
 Reheat the next day and enjoy it again.